Azure/azure-quickstart-templates/mysql-replication/README.md

 > wget http://10.0.1.4:9200
 > wget http://10.0.1.5:9200
 ```
-* Ensure replication topology is properly configured:
+* Ensure replication topology is properly configured, assuming master is 10.0.1.4:
 ```sh
 > mysqlrplshow --master=admin:secret@10.0.1.4 --discover-slaves-login=admin:secret
 ```

 ### How to Monitor MySQL Health
-* MySQL health can be checked by issuing HTTP query to the MySQL probes and verify query returns 200 status code.
-Replace the following with your own dns name, and location.
+* MySQL health can be checked by issuing HTTP query to the MySQL probes and verify that the query returns 200 status code.
+Replace the following command with your own dns name and location.
 ```sh
 > wget http://mysqldns.eastus.cloudapp.azure.com:9200
 > wget http://mysqldns.eastus.cloudapp.azure.com:9201
 ```

 ### How to Failover
-High availability and fail over are no different from other GTID based MySQL replication.
+High availability and failover are no different from other GTID based MySQL replication.
 What's specific to Azure is that in order for the applications to access the current master server without changing their configurations, the NAT rules of the load balancer must be updated in the case of failover:
-* Remove the NAT rule for the old master from the load balancer so that applications can't access the failed master
+* Remove the NAT rule for the old master from the load balancer so that applications can't access the failed master, assuming master has $mysqlrg-nic0:
 ```sh
 > $nic0=Get-AzureNetworkInterface -Name $mysqlrg-nic0 -ResourceGroupName mysqlrg
 > $nic1=Get-AzureNetworkInterface -Name $mysqlrg-nic1 -ResourceGroupName mysqlrg